anfvc/uib_project_spotify-mockup/README.md

 #### Vocabulary:

+- `Flex`: It's a one-dimensional way of arranging items in rows or columns.
 - `Grid`: It's a bi-dimensional styling property that allows you to arrange your site in columns and rows.
-- `Flex`: It's a one-dimensional way of arranging items in rows or columns.

 #### Lessons learned:

 - Research more effectively about timelines for such big projects.
-- Based on such a long code, look for ways to write more effective and clean code.
+- Based on such a long code, look for ways to write more concise code in the future.
 - Getting the Spotify official typography is complicated.